mllejuly/Cattraction/README.md

 # Cattraction

-Cattraction is an comprehensive information portal that provide pet image sharing and social media service designed to enable saving and discovery of information using images and videos, in the form of pinboards.
+Cattraction is an comprehensive information portal that provide pet image sharing and social media service designed to enable saving and discovery of information using texts, images and videos, in the form of pinboards.